Maine Practice Materials with helpful tips

 Criminal Practice

-Ferdico, John N., Maine Law Enforcement Officer’s Manual, 2003-2005 Edition.
-Bowdoinham, ME: Swan Island Press, 2003
+Ferdico, John N., Maine Law Enforcement Officer’s Manual, 2013-2016 Edition.
+Bowdoinham, ME: Swan Island Press.

 Cluchey, David P. and Michael D. Seitzinger, Maine Criminal Practice.
-Charlottesville, VA: Lexis Law Publishers, 1995 is the latest update.
+Charlottesville, VA: Lexis Law Publishers, 1995 is the latest update

 Maine Department of the Attorney General Opinions (also variously named Reports of the A.G., Annual Report of the A.G., etc.), 1859,1861-1867,1869-1873,1879-1884,1889,1931/32,1941/42-1972;1986 to date; gaps filled in by fiche.